Alvin Kamara Player Prop Bets for NFL Week 18 | New Orleans vs. Atlanta 1/9/2022

 Season Stats

-- Kamara has rushed for a team-leading 752 yards on 210 attempts (47.0 yards per game) and scored four touchdowns.
+- Kamara has racked up a team-high 752 rushing yards (47.0 per game) and scored four touchdowns.

 - He's also caught 45 passes for 423 yards (26.4 per game) and five touchdowns.